 When and Where Can I View the Gallery?

-The Gallery is located in LAMP 407 (the Honors Coffee Forum) and is open to the public free of charge Monday through Friday from 8 a.m. to 5 p.m.
+The Gallery is located in LAMP 407 (the Honors Coffee Forum) and is open to the public free of charge Monday through Thursday from 8 a.m. to 7 p.m. and Friday from 8 a.m. to 5 p.m.

 How Can I Get Involved?

-The gallery is maintained by the Honors College, Gallery curator Kelsey Huckaby, and a campus-wide committee of dedicated art lovers.
-For more information or to become involved with the committee, e-mail Ms. Huckaby email@example.com or call 512.245.2266.
-You can also follow the Gallery of the Common Experience on Facebook.
+The gallery is maintained by the Honors College, a Gallery curator, a student curatorial assistant, and a campus-wide club of dedicated art lovers.
+For more information or to become involved with the club, e-mail the curator Shannon Faseler at firstname.lastname@example.org.
+You can also follow the Gallery of the Common Experience on Facebook and Instagram.